 So here are some tips to starting your own business:

 – Craft a primitive budget: do you have enough capital to get this idea rolling?
-First things first, figure out roughly how much it’ll cost you including all expenses, and where that money will be coming from.
 Call in favors from everyone you’ve even leant money to in the past in need be.

-– Create a strong management team: your team members should share your vision of the business, and a certain amount of proficiency and credibility.
+– Create a strong management team: your team members should share your vision of the own business, and a certain amount of proficiency and credibility.
 Rely on your connections to find the perfect people for the jobs that will bring their expertise to the business.
-Remember that you will eventually have to set aside your ego and let them control certain aspects of the company, so your have to feel comfortable around your management team.

 – Start small: instead of immediately trying to market your product to 5,000 companies at once, focus on a few dozen specialized local companies to network with.
 This way you can call them each personally, mail them your marketing materials, and then arrange a meeting.

 – Quality matters: you want to be able to set your self apart from all the other businesses similar to yours.
-Having an eye-catching yet simple to navigate web site and presentation material is key to succeeding in the modern business world.
 Creating quality marketing tools doesn’t have to cost you a fortune either; consider hiring a design art or marketing student from a nearby university to help out.
 You never know, you could even meet your next Junior Executive.

 – Come up with a good business plan: keep it less than 25 pages, and include information about your management team, who your customers as, and most importantly, why the world needs your business.
 At this stage in the game, don’t over-focus on the financial side of things yet.